 - Submit your own project ideas at firstname.lastname@example.org.

 Want to hear about what we're currently doing, organize a civic project, or find out more about how you can participate?
-Have lunch with us on the second Wednesday of each month at 12:00pm at the Grocery Bar!
-The address for Grocery Bar is 1501 Long St, Chattanooga, TN 37408.
+Have lunch with us!
+The location will be announced every month on our Facebook page and Twitter.

 We also have hack nights on the last Wednesday of each month at 5:30pm until 8pm (at the latest) on the 4th Floor of the Chattanooga Public Library at the downtown branch.
 The address is 1001 Broad Street Chattanooga, TN 37402.